Quantcast

 Biography

-Ferrer's contributions to American theatre were recognized in 1981, when he was inducted into the American Theater Hall of Fame.
-In 1985, he received the National Medal of Arts from Ronald Reagan, becoming the first actor to receive that honor.
+Ferrer was the father of actor Miguel Ferrer, the brother of Rafael Ferrer, the grandfather of actress Tessa Ferrer, and the uncle of actor George Clooney.
+His contributions to American theatre were recognized in 1981 when he was inducted into the American Theater Hall of Fame.
+In 1985, he received the National Medal of Arts from President Reagan, becoming the first actor so honored.

 Early life

-Ferrer was born in San Juan, Puerto Rico, the son of María Providencia Cintrón, who was from the small coastal town of Yabucoa, Puerto Rico, and Rafael Ferrer, an attorney and writer from San Juan.
+Ferrer was born in San Juan, Puerto Rico, the son of Rafael Ferrer, a local attorney and writer, and María Providencia Cintrón, of Yabucoa.
 He was the grandson of Gabriel Ferrer Hernández, a doctor and advocate of Puerto Rican independence from Spain.
 He had two younger sisters, Elvira and Leticia.

-The family moved to New York in 1914.
-Ferrer studied at the Swiss boarding school Institut Le Rosey.
+The family moved to New York in 1914, when Ferrer was two years old.
+He studied at the Swiss boarding school Institut Le Rosey.
+He was adept in several languages, including Spanish, English, French, and Italian.

-In 1933, Ferrer began his university studies at the age of 16, and completed his bachelor's degree in architecture at Princeton University, where he wrote his senior thesis on "French Naturalism and Pardo Bazán".
+In 1933, Ferrer completed his bachelor's degree in architecture at Princeton University, where he wrote his senior thesis on "French Naturalism and Pardo Bazán".
 Ferrer was also a member of the Princeton Triangle Club and played piano in a band, "José Ferrer and His Pied Pipers".
 Ferrer then studied Romance languages at Columbia University for 1934–35.

 Career